Is it fit for YOUR purpose?

 Read: Do 29er mountain bikes suit women?

-Your needs will vary depending upon your riding style and experience level – here’s a look at what’s out there…
+Your needs will vary depending on your riding style and experience level – here’s a look at what’s out there…

 Beginner: If you’re new to the MTB scene, and you’re looking for something to get the wheels rolling then you don’t need to spend a great deal of money, or look for anything with a race spec and carbon features.